mohdahmad242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/README.md

 + It works excellently well with most used libraries like NumPy, SciPy, and Cython.

 In our tutorial we discuss how to implement [Transfer Learning](https://ruder.io/transfer-learning/index.html#applicationsoftransferlearning) using the PyTorch library and then deploy the model on a web application.
 By the end of this section, you will be able to execute your own Neural Network using PyTorch and save the weights for reusing.
-Before we begin let us have a look at the pre-requisites for the section. .
+Before we begin let us have a look at the pre-requisites for the section.
+> The code file (Python Notebooks) for this section can be found here- https://github.com/ahmadkhan242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/tree/main/Notebook

 ## Pre-Requisites for this section
 To implement the project you will need the following.